OPS-SAT: your flying laboratory

 Experimenters Day at ESOC

-The day gives experimenters the chance to interact with the OPS-SAT team, to pitch their experiments and visit the SMILE control facilities, as well as network with others planning to use the flying laboratory.
+The next Experimenter’s Day will take place a few months after launch, currently planned for October 2019.
+It will provide experiementers the chance to interact with the OPS-SAT team, pitch experiments and visit the SMILE control facilities, as well as network with others planning to use the flying laboratory.

-To become an experimenter, please contact the project manager David Evans, at firstname.lastname@example.org.
+To become an experimenter, please also contact David Evans, at David.Evans@esa.int.

 Stay up-to-date on all the latest by registering to join the OPS-SAT community platform, here.